There are several risks associated with the management of livestock that workers often encounter. Such risks occur when:

 - Livestock transport

-- Code of Practice – Managing the risk of plant in the workplace
+- Managing the risks of plant in the workplace - Code of practice